 Pushing the Docker image to ACR

-echo $AZURE_SP_PASSWORD | docker login flaskdockerdemo.azurecr.io -u $AZURE_SP --password-stdin
+echo $AZURE_SP_PASSWORD | docker login flaskdockerdemo.azurecr.io -u $AZURE_SP_APP_ID --password-stdin

-Push to the container registry:
+Push to the container registry using the following command.

 docker push flaskdockerdemo.azurecr.io/flask-rates-api